yoyo421/python-parse-speed/README.md

 Example of 100k random data:
 ![Example of 100k random data](./100k_random_data.PNG)

 I've created a `server.py` file to test the speed of parsing the data from a fastapi server.
-In the server there is the same function to generate random numbers between 0 and 1 million, as floats using numpy (because this is not the main point of the test) and then returning the data as a json.
+In the server there is the same function to generate random numbers between 0 and 1 million, as floats using **numpy** (because this is not the main point of the test, making them using plain python could result in numpy implementation being slower) and then returning the data as a json.

 I also encluded Gzip because in a real world scenario, the data would be compressed. always.